All Episodes

 I lived here five years.

-It's great for me at least to visit, knowing I'm gonna go back home to the Midwest, to Michigan, to Detroit, uh, and uh and live.
+It's great for me, at least, to visit, knowing I'm going to go back home to the Midwest, to Michigan, to Detroit, and live.

-You come from you know, the first thing I did here working at WABC was cover the St. Patrick's Day Parade and be sent out into the middle of the street to interview Ed Cotch during the St. Patrick's Day Parade.
+You know, the first thing I did here working at WABC was cover the St. Patrick's Day parade and be sent out into the middle of the street to interview Ed Koch during the St. Patrick's Day parade.

 Well, first of all, I'm a kid, and he suffered no fools ever.

-And so you ask him a question like, what is St. Patrick's Day mean to you, Mr. Mayor?
+And so you ask him a question like, what does St. Patrick's Day mean to you, Mr. Mayor?

 You know, he could have just thrown me over, but he didn't.